 If you have bad credit, consider one of the alternatives to equity loans.
 If you’re struggling to pay back credit card debt, consider a balance transfer card.
 If you need to consolidate multiple debts, consider taking out a consolidation loan or a personal loan.

 If you have a home equity loan, your best option is to pay down as much of the principal as possible.
-Since your interest isn’t tax deductible anymore, there’s no reason to pay more.
 Reducing the principal will reduce the amount of interest you pay – even if the percentage remains the same.

 If your HELOC includes a principal and interest draw period, or if you’re currently in the repayment period, treat it as you would a home equity loan.
 Attack the principal as much as possible, in order to reduce the amount of interest you owe.

-- As of mid-November 2017, you could easily find a quote for a home equity loan rate somewhere around 5%.
-A typical rate for a home equity line of credit could be in the 4% range or even lower (although bear in mind that the variable APR would most likely rise over time).
+- As of early 2019, you could easily find a quote for a home equity loan rate somewhere around 5%.
+A typical rate for a home equity line of credit could be in the 4% range or even lower, although bear in mind that the variable APR would most likely rise over time.

-So interest rates are currently favorable, and rising home values could increase your borrowing power.
+In short, despite some recent increases, interest rates are still pretty favorable and rising home values could increase your borrowing power.
 That’s the good news.

-The bad news involves the recent tax reform bill.
-Moody’s Analytics predicts that home prices will be down 4% compared to where they would have been before the tax reform bill passed.
+The bad news involves last year’s tax reform bill, which, by doubling the standard deduction and capping deductions of state and local taxes, reduced some of the tax incentives of home ownership.
+Moody’s Analytics expects that, by summer 2019, home prices will be 4% lower than where they would have been before the tax reform bill passed.

 Is now a good time to take out a home equity loan or home equity line of credit?
 A lot depends on your personal financial situation, your objectives and goals, and your tolerance for risk.
 Talk to your accountant or financial adviser and your mortgage lender before making a final decision.